rickhull/nostrb/README.md

 Zero networking or storage is handled by this library at this time.
-While that may be added in the future, the limited goal of this library is to provide any fundamentals related to Nostr Events that a client or relay may need.
+While that may be added in the future, the limited goal of this library is to provide the fundamentals related to Nostr Events that a client or relay may need.

 # Usage